 This is a freshman elective class that will focus on sports/activities that use a net.
-This course will be centered on the sports of badminton, pickleball, volleyball and tennis.
-A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, practicing appropriate behaviors and developing the skills necessary to participate in these sports.
+This course will be centered on the sports of badminton, pickleball, triangleball, disc golf, volleyball, and tennis.
+A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, practicing appropriate behaviors, and developing the skills necessary to participate in these sports.
 This class will also include an introduction to personal fitness with a focus on learning about the basics of strength and conditioning.

-Grade 10 Required
+Grade 10 REQUIRED

-Please choose one of the following courses or courses above to fulfill the Grade 10 Physical Education requirement.
+Please choose ONE of the following courses to fulfill the Grade 10 Physical Education requirement.